fbpx

 There are no specific recommendations for how often you should do German Volume Training.
 One option is to do a 30-day cycle and follow up with a 15-day phase that includes less training but puts greater emphasis on tempo.

-German Volume Training is a modified 3-day split that pairs muscle groups similar to a bro split.
+German Volume Training is a modified 3-day split that pairs muscle groups like a bro split.
 The best way to use the method is by following the template and never skipping a recovery day.

 Sample Workout: Beginner/Intermediate